emilegascoin/BoxHead/README.md

 # BoxHead
-Download file, extract then click on the executable application called BoxHead
+Download file, extract then click on the Boxhead.exe

 Java boxhead - simplistic version (only need to add graphics)